PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic

 \subsubsection{Convergence of PaTAS}

 The convergence of the PaTAS is governed by the stability of its inputs and the structure of its recursive Parameter-Trust Update process.
-During training, PaTAS updates the internal trust opinions associated with network parameters using trust signals from the inputs, labels, hyperparameters, and gradient information.
+During training, PaTAS updates the internal trust opinions associated with network parameters using trust opinions on the inputs, labels, hyperparameters, and gradient information.
 This update mechanism is outlined in \cref{alg:trustupdate}.
 As proved in Theorem~\ref{thm:convergence}, the PaTAS converges under specific situation.
-This convergence lies on some specific characteristic of the operators used to feedforward and revise the trust in the parameters \(\theta\).
+This convergence relies on some specific characteristic of the operators used to feedforward and revise the trust in the parameters \(\theta\).

-Before delving into the specifics of PaTAS convergence, we first present a key theorem that will serve as a foundational tool in establishing the convergence properties of PaTAS.